colosseum-project/app-ludus/CONTRIBUTING.md

    export SPRING_PROFILES_ACTIVE=development
    ```

-   _This profiles use an in-memory database on H2 Database Engine._
+   _This profile use an in-memory database on H2 Database Engine._
    _You can access to the console via `/h2-console`._

 3. Run the application